skynetservices/skydns1/README.md

 #####All TestService Instances at any version, within the East region
 `dig @localhost east.any.testservice.production SRV`

-This is where we've changed things up a bit, notice we used the "any" wildcard for version so we get any version, and because we've supplied an explicit region that we're looking for we get that as the highest DNS priority, with the weight being distributed evenly, then all of our West instances still show up for fail-over, but with a higher Priority
+This is where we've changed things up a bit, notice we used the "any" wildcard for version so we get any version, and because we've supplied an explicit region that we're looking for we get that as the highest DNS priority, with the weight being distributed evenly, then all of our West instances still show up for fail-over, but with a higher Priority.

 	;; QUESTION SECTION:
 	;east.any.testservice.production.
 IN	SRV